-I'm Professor of Linguistics in the Department of Linguistics at Western Washington University.I'm a syntactician by training (University of Arizona and University of Washington); I wrote my dissertation on question formation and worked with speakers of the Athabaskan language, Babine-Witsuwit’en.
+I'm Professor of Linguistics in the Department of Linguistics at Western Washington University.I'm a syntactician by training (University of Arizona and University of Washington); my early work was on question formation, specifically wh-movement, and I worked with speakers of the Athabaskan language, Babine-Witsuwit’en, especially Mabel Forsythe, Lillian Naziel, and George Holland.
 I have also done some work on Salish languages, spoken throughout the Salish Sea region.
 I remain very interested in both of these language families and in learning more about these language communities' language teaching and revitalization projects.

 Western students, prospective students, alumni, I'm happy to talk with you - please contact me by email.